hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 </dependencies>
 ```

-Firstly we will configure Arquillian Tomcat Embedded Adapter to run the testing codes agaisnt an embedded Tomcat Servlet Container.
+Next we will configure Arquillian Tomcat Embedded Adapter to run the testing codes agaisnt an embedded Apache Tomcat container.

-## Adding Arquillian Tomcat Embedded Adapter Configuration
+## Configuring Arquillian Tomcat Embedded Adapter

-Create a new Maven profile to centralize all configuration of Arquillian tomcat embeded adapter.
+Create a new Maven profile to centralize all configurations of the Arquillian tomcat embeded adapter.

 ```xml
 <profile>